puppetlabs/puppet-docs/source/puppet/3.7/reference/config_print.markdown

 Any valid environment can be specified, including environments that don't exist or don't have any settings configured.

-This option is generally only useful when looking up settings used by the puppet master service, since it's rare to use environment config sections for puppet apply and puppet agent.
+This option is generally only useful when looking up settings used by the Puppet master service, since it's rare to use environment config sections for Puppet apply and Puppet agent.

 Imitating Puppet Master and Puppet Cert
 -----

-To see the settings the puppet master service and the puppet cert command would use:
+To see the settings the Puppet master service and the Puppet cert command would use:

 * Specify `--section master`.
 * Use the `--environment` option to specify the environment you want settings for, or let it default to `production`.
 * Remember to use `sudo`.
-* If your puppet master is managed as a rack application (e.g. with Passenger), check the `config.ru` file to make sure it's using the [confdir][] and [vardir][] that you expect.
+* If your Puppet master is managed as a rack application (e.g. with Passenger), check the `config.ru` file to make sure it's using the [confdir][] and [vardir][] that you expect.
 If it's using non-standard ones, you will need to specify them on the command line with the `--confdir` and `--vardir` options; otherwise you may not see the correct values for settings.

 ### Examples